 Why is char preferred over String for passwords?

-Java itself recommends using getPassword() method of JPasswordField which returns a char and deprecated getText() method which returns password in clear text stating security reason.
-Its good to follow advice from Java team and adhering to standard rather than going against it.
+Java itself advises the use of the getPassword() method of JPasswordField, which returns a char, while deprecating the getText() method, which returns the password in clear text, citing security reasons.
+It is advisable to heed the guidance of the Java team and adhere to established standards, rather than going against them.

 Why String is immutable in Java ?